Murder of Margaret Fetterolf: Discovery of the body

 It is possible that a Ford Econoline van may be linked to the case, as one was seen near the location of the body an hour before it was found.

 The victim wore a turquoise-colored stone bead tied to a rawhide string as a necklace.
 Also in her possession were two brass keys (one believed to be for a house and the other for a "night latch") that were found attached to a safety pin in one of the pockets of a pair of tan-yellow jeans.
 She wore a white and tan shirt, a white bra, and distinctive knee-high socks with multi-colored stripes.
 A single, light tan moccasin with twine laces and a rubber sole was found near the body; it is believed to have been worn by the victim.
 Other pieces of cloth were also found on the body.

 Two bandannas and a bag for grass seeds were found over her face.
 These had been fastened behind her neck in a square knot.
 One bandanna was blue and white, and the other was orange and white.
-The orange-and-white bandanna was found to have holes cut in it to fit the locations of her eyes and nose.
+The orange-and-white bandanna had holes cut in it to fit the locations of her eyes and nose.
 Besides the bag over her face, a piece of the grass seed bag was found in her throat.
 This was determined to have been the cause of her death, along with ligature strangulation.
 The bag read "Farm Bureau Association Grass Seed, Lexington, Mass."
-Additionally, the hands had been bound behind her back with some sort of "bandage" in noticeably high-quality knots.
+Additionally, her hands had been bound behind her back with some sort of "bandage" in noticeably high-quality knots.

 An extremely large amount of a sedative drug, chlorpromazine, was found in the victim's stomach.
 Chlorpromazine is used to treat schizophrenia, which led to a theory linking the victim, or those responsible for her murder, to a mental institution.
 Additionally, the sheet that was wrapped around her body was consistent with those provided at inpatient institutions.

 Examination

 Examiners measured the victim and concluded that she weighed between 149 and 159 pounds and was 5 feet 6 to 5 feet 9 inches tall.
-The blood type of the victim was determined to be O positive.
-There had been evidence that she had been treated by a dentist.
-The victim had three of her molars removed and had fillings in the remaining five.
-Because of the amount and quality of the dental care, authorities surmised that she did not come from a background of poverty.
+The victim's blood type was determined to be O positive.
+There was evidence that she had been treated by a dentist.
+The victim had had three of her molars removed and had fillings in the remaining five.
+Because of the amount and quality of the dental care, authorities surmised that she did not come from an impoverished background.
 One of her other teeth was crooked.

 A poorly tattooed pair of letters, possibly initials, was found on her left arm.
 It contained two letters, believed to be JP, SS, JB or a similar letter combination.
 She had her ears pierced and a scar on her upper right thigh.
 A widow's peak was noted on the victim's forehead.